servetier/awesome-git-beginner-resources/README.md

 ### Table of Contents Guides
 - [Table of Contents: Markdown All in One](https://markdown-all-in-one.github.io/docs/guide/table-of-contents.html) An explanation of the Table of Content Markdown lists.
 - [Table-of-Contents (TOC) Generators](https://github.com/sindresorhus/stuff/blob/main/toc-generators.md) - Three resources for auto-generating TOCs.

+## Git Workflow Resources
+- [What is a Git Workflow?](https://about.gitlab.com/topics/version-control/what-is-git-workflow/) - A quick overview of what Git workflows are and 6 commonly used Git workflows.
+- [Comparing Git Workflows: What You Should Know](https://www.atlassian.com/git/tutorials/comparing-workflows) - A guide to the common Git workflows used by software development teams.
+- [gitworkflows - An Overview of Recommended Workflows with Git](https://git-scm.com/docs/gitworkflows) - A guide documenting common practices for using Git, based on a loose ruleset.
+- [5 Different Git Workflows](https://medium.com/javarevisited/5-different-git-workflows-50f75d8783a7) - A step-by-step guide to using the 5 most common Git workflows, including diagrams.

 ## Git Related Resources